iSkore/planetStats/notes/portfolioCut.md

     - Inner iron or iron sulfide core (20% of mass)
     - 12-40km thick lithosphere
     - How does Io get heated by Jupiter? *Tidal Resonance*
-    - Tidal Resonance creates heat by squishing and streching the planet as it orbits
+    - Tidal Resonance creates heat by squishing and stretching the planet as it orbits
     - Io gets 200 times more heat from tidal forces than Earth gets from radioactivity
-    - Elliptical orbit flexs Io's shape
+    - Elliptical orbit flexes Io's shape
     - 4 Io orbits = 2 Europa orbits = 1 Ganymede orbits
     - This keeps orbit of Io elliptical
     - Orbital Resonance
 - **Europa**
     - Smoothest body in the solar system
-    - No verticle features (mountains, creators, trenches, etc.)
+    - No vertical features (mountains, creators, trenches, etc.)
     - Covered in water ice
     - Massive water ocean under ice crust - believe this because all ice cracks are filled in quickly
     - Lineae are the dominant surface feature - cracks in the ice
-    - Tital flexing keeps subsurface ocean liquid (not ice)
+    - Tidal flexing keeps subsurface ocean liquid (not ice)
     - Surface about 50ºK - 110ºK
     - Ice *might* be 200m - 10km thick (unknown)
     - Metallic core